NYC mayoral candidates clash bitterly during final debate

 The Trump factor

-Trump again took center stage, as each of the candidates insisted that they would be most adept at handling the notoriously mercurial president.
+The candidates were again pressed on Trump and insisted that they would be most adept at handling the mercurial president.

 Cuomo spoke repeatedly about how he had held Trump at bay during the early days of the COVID-19 pandemic and said a Mamdani win would be a “dream” for the president.